sapplica/sentrifugo/README.md

 - Billing report in Analytics
 - Erase week button made available for rejected and enabled days
 - Allow special characters and ensure correct encoding on all pages and emails
+- Remove double slashes from time management URLs to avoid problems with servers that rewrite them out

 Docker
 ======